-Kotka parking inspectors will be expected to turn their bodycams on whenever a conflict is expected to arise.
+Kotka parking inspectors will be expected to turn their bodycams on whenever a conflict is in the making.
 Parking inspectors are obligated to notify the other party that they will switch the camera on.
 Video footage can provide evidence that will stand up in court, benefitting both inspectors and drivers.
 The importance of getting the facts and seeing exactly what happens in a particular situation, is something which legally aids both parties.

 More information >